 High School Graduation Requirement Changes

-A summary of upcoming changes to high school grad requirements and curriculum.Download
+A summary of changes to BC high school grad requirements and curriculum.Download

 The WorkBC Parents' Guide

 A pdf. publication from WorkBC designed for parents, educators and career counsellors.
 The 2018 WorkBC Parents' Guide is full of practical ideas, exercises and resources to help parents and others talk with youth as they explore career and educational pathways.Download